Television Romance: Critical reviews

 Upon its release, "Television Romance" received positive reviews from music critics.
 Thomas Smith, writing for NME, called the song "a shimmering, summer-tinged indie banger".
 In particular, he applauded "the song’s heavenly chorus", which "allows the Manchester quartet to elevate into a league of their own".
 Clash writer Robin Murray called the song "a sugar-sweet ear-worm of a track".
 She further described it as "infectious of chorus and glistening of production".
 Andy Von Pip of the online music blog, The VPME, praised the track, naming it their track of the day on 17 August 2017.
 Von Pip wrote that the song was a "lovingly crafted slice of slick but heartfelt indie, one that you could imagine being featured in a John Hughes montage".
 Von Pip also wrote highly of the "melancholic winsome appeal of Heather Baron-Gracie's fragile vocal".
 In a review of the band's debut album, My Mind Makes Noises, Emily Mackay of The Guardian, described the song as "monstrously addictive", and "all glistening 80s pop muscle and deadpan delivery".
 Marie Claire later named "Television Romance" one of the "Best Songs of 2017", ranking it at number 14.

 Limited criticism was directed at the song for its similarities to the band's previous single, "There's a Honey".
 Von Pip, for instance, wrote: "['Television Romance' is] the follow up to their sublime official debut single for Dirty Hit Records 'There’s A Honey' and to be honest it isn't a million miles away from that track, indeed there are points in the chorus that sound like it's actually going to morph into said debut".
-Heather Baron-Gracie addressed this criticism on 5 December 2017 via her official Twitter account, saying: "If our songs sound ‘similar’ it's because we’re the same band... lol".
+Heather Baron-Gracie addressed this criticism on 5 December 2017 via her official Twitter account, saying: "If our songs sound ‘similar’ it's because we’re the same band".